MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 The files for the Ethernet module are placed in the separate directory eth, and the top level block for the Ethernet module is eth/eth.vhd.
-The Ethernet module instantiates the eth\_rx and eth\_tx modules, which handle the ingree and egress paths, respecticely.
+The Ethernet module instantiates the eth\_rx and eth\_tx modules, which handle the ingress and egress paths, respecticely.

 ## Internal interfaces

 It seems worth-wile to go into some detail of the blocks eth\_rx and eth\_tx.
-These blocks implements the low-level connection to the PHY, and provides a client-side internal interface to the networking protocols.
+These blocks implement the low-level connection to the PHY, and provide a client-side internal interface to the networking protocols.
 Both eth\_rx and eth\_tx provide a byte-wide interface running at 50 MHz, and therefore support a burst bandwidth of 400 Mbit/s, clearly much more than the 100 Mbit/s required by the Ethernet PHY.

 ### eth\_rx
-The interface to the client of the eth\_rx module is a so-called "pushing" interface.
+The interface (in lines 40-45) to the client of the eth\_rx module is a so-called "pushing" interface.
 The client is required to accept data at any time and any rate as dictated by the eth\_rx module.
 This is because the eth\_rx module cannot control when data is received by the Ethernet PHY.
-Notive how the client has no way of controlling the transfer.
+Notice how the client has no way of controlling the transfer.
 There is no option for "back-pressure".
 If the client needs to stop the data flow while e.g. processing a packet, it is up to the client to implement a buffering mechanism or to discard frames.

 ### eth\_tx
 It is different with the eth\_tx module.
-This interface is a so-called "pulling" interface, where the client must make data available to the eth\_tx module, but can not control the rate of transfer.
+This interface (lines 52-58) is a so-called "pulling" interface, where the client must make data available to the eth\_tx module, but can not control the rate of transfer.
 Again, this is to simplify the eth\_tx module.
 When the client wants to send a frame of data, the client will pull "empty" low, and this causes the eth\_tx module to start transfer.
 However, the Ethernet PHY requires a preamble to be sent first, and therefore the eth\_tx module can not being consuming (reading) data until the preamble is sent.
 And then one byte is consumed every four clock cycles only.
 Therefore, it is the eth\_tx module that needs to control when data is transferred.

 The client is not allowed to pause in the middle of a frame, and therefore the "empty" signal should not be pulled low until an entire frame is ready.
 This